HoshinoNii/Installer-Manifest-Demo/README.md

 **ASYNC - install(manifest)**
 -----------
 1. Reads the manifest and starts the installation process.
-2. Takes in 1 argument, the manifest json itself.
+2. Takes in 1 argument, the manifest JSON itself.

 **[Function Operations are as shown]**
 1. Generate the manifest using generateManifest() function